MicroMacro: Crime City: Gameplay

 The victim of the crime is depicted, but the crime is not.
 Each crime is associated with a case that consists of a deck of 5–12 cards with clues, the first of which describes the scene of the crime and victim.
 Each of the 16 cases have a difficulty rating ranging from one to five stars, and all clues for a case are labeled with a unique icon representing that case.
 These clues lead to different parts of the map, tracking the victim and potential perpetrator backward and forward in time.

 Details such as clothing, decoration, and directionality depicted in the map can be important clues in the game, which may require a "deductive leap" at times.

-Sequel
+Sequels

+MicroMacro: Crime City has spawned three sequels, each following the same basic format, but with a new city map and new cases to solve.
+Each sequel subtitle takes its name from a term in poker.
+A final product, MicroMacro: Crime City – Bonus Box was published in 2023, which utilises all four city maps simultaneously, and includes four cases which take place across all of Crime City.